Scroll down to find the class that best fits your needs:

 While most bleeding is not life-threatening, some of it is.
 This class covers the basics of how to recognize a medical emergency and what to do until help arrives.
 We will discuss the Good Samaritan Law, as well as how to protect yourself from disease transmission while giving first aid care.

-In this one hour class, you will learn what you can do to help control bleeding (or, “stop the bleed,” as it’s often called).
+In this one hour class, you will learn what you can do to help control severe, life-threatening bleeding.
 We will practice using nitrile (non-latex) gloves, including how to take them off properly, without contaminating yourself.
-Going beyond the simple bandaging taught in First Aid classes, we will also practice applying a tourniquet and packing a wound (using hemostatic dressing) to stop the bleed.
+Going beyond the simple bandaging taught in First Aid classes, we will also practice applying a tourniquet and packing a wound (using hemostatic dressing) to “stop the bleed.”

 Although this class is based on information taught in CPR-Twin Cities, American Red Cross and American Heart Association classes, this is an abbreviated class.
 Therefore there is no certification.
 And, to be clear, the techniques taught in this class are considered to “best practices” in bleeding control.
 That said, there is no way to guarantee a positive outcome.